joshuami/joshuami.github.io/_posts/2017-09-27-why-react-mit-license-is-important.md

 ---
 layout: post
-title: React's Switch to the MIT License is Important
+title: React\'s Switch to the MIT License is Important
 comments: true
 ---